outdreamer/build-a-cure/docs/ml/debugging_tools.md

 		- Rows mismatch (estimated/actual)			Planner misestimation				Run ANALYZE or adjust statistics target
 		- Recheck Cond								Partial index or bitmap recheck		Ensure full index coverage
 		- Filter applied post-index					Not selective enough				Create composite index
 		- Disk spill messages (verbose plans) 		Not enough memory for sort/hash		Increase work_mem

 	- Database Index Problems

 		- Slow queries despite having indexes							Wrong or missing index 								Create index or use index hints (FORCE INDEX, USE INDEX) or update stats
-		- Sequential (table) scans on large tables						No usable index for WHERE/JOIN condition
+		- Sequential (table) scans on large tables						No usable index for WHERE/JOIN condition  			Check if index exists on filter/join columns, if not create it
 		- Index not used in query plan (EXPLAIN)						Wrong index/filter order 							Recreate index with correct order or composite key
-		- Index not used from index mismatch							Data type mismatch or function on column			Use functional index or cast properly
+		- Index not used from index mismatch							Data type mismatch or function on column			Check if data types of the column/filter are equal, use functional index or cast properly
 		- High write latency or slow inserts							Too many indexes on a table 						Drop low-usage indexes
-		- High disk usage												Unused or redundant indexes
+		- High disk usage												Unused or redundant indexes							Drop low-usage/redundant indexes or merge redundant indexes
-		- Queries with “Using filesort” or “Using temporary” (MySQL)	Missing composite index for ORDER BY or GROUP BY
+		- Queries with “Using filesort” or “Using temporary” (MySQL)	Missing composite index for ORDER BY or GROUP BY    Create composite index
-		- Large/bloated or fragmented indexes							Frequent updates/deletes without vacuuming 			Rebuild or reindex
+		- Large/bloated or fragmented indexes							Frequent updates/deletes without vacuuming 			Rebuild or reindex, vacuum
-		- “Index only scan not possible”								Index doesn’t include all needed columns
+		- “Index only scan not possible”								Index doesn’t include all needed columns			Recreate index
 		- Index scan slower than expected 								Poor selectivity (index returns too many rows)		Add more selective column to composite index
 		- Indexes not covering query									Query needs columns not in index					Create a covering index (INCLUDE clause or multi-column index)

-		- tools/solutions
-			- check if index exists on filter/join Columns, if not create it
-			- check if data types of the column and filter are equal
-			- check index usage statistics and drop unused indexes
-			- check for index fragmentation/bloat and reindex
-			- check for redundant/overlapping indexes and drop/merge

 - Security Vulnerabilities